liangchow/liangchow.github.io/_pages/about.md

 \
 \
-A geotechnical engineer by qualification, and a climate technologist by trade.
+A geotechnical engineer by qualification and a climate technologist by trade.
 Based in Oakland, I love to climb, sail, and build all sorts of fun stuff.
-Currently, I focus on building websites and apps.
+I am currently focused on creating websites and apps.
+Follow me on [GitHub](https://github.com/liangchow) to see my projects.